 Score of 42-64

 Skin Type 4 — Normal to High tolerance to UVR.
-You burn minimally and tan easily with above average tanning with each exposure and can tolerate 40 or more minutes of mid-day summer sun without getting sunburn (on each side of your body).
+You burn minimally and tan easily with above-average tanning with each exposure and can tolerate 40 or more minutes of mid-day summer sun without getting a sunburn (on each side of your body).
 Your unexposed skin is usually naturally beige or light brown.
 You may exhibit IPD (Immediate Pigment Darkening) reaction and are usually capable of achieving a dark, rich tan.

 Score of 65-84

 Skin Type 5– Very High tolerance to UVR with unexposed skin likely being brown.
 You rarely burn and tan easily and substantially.
-You always exhibits IPD (Immediate Pigment Darkening) reaction and normally tan very dark very quickly.
+You always exhibit IPD (Immediate Pigment Darkening) reaction and normally tan very dark very quickly.